Jean-Eudes-le-retour/container-benchmark-example/README.md

 - Difficulty: Middle School, High School, Bachelor, Master or PhD
 - Robot: robot name
-- Language: programming language of controller template
+- Language: programming language of the controller template
-- Commitment: amount of time needed to program controller
+- Commitment: amount of time needed to finish the benchmark

 </span>